mbforbes/website-3/posts/writing/travel/2022-london.md

 travel_end: 2022-08-23
 image: /assets/posts/2022-london/fancy-row-homes.moz80.jpg
 customexcerpt: I like visiting cities, especially big ones, after waiting a long time.
 I seem to end up with completely non-overlapping experiences.
 Another illuminated sliver of the whole.
-attributions: The two animated maps showing England use map tiles by [Stamen Design](http://maps.stamen.com/), under CC BY 3.0.
+attributions: The two animated maps showing England use map tiles by [Stamen Design](http://maps.stamen.com/) (under CC BY 3.0), hosted by [Stadia Maps](https://stadiamaps.com/).
 England outline data from [martinjc/UK-GeoJSON](https://martinjc.github.io/UK-GeoJSON/).
 Code to make the map of London is based off of [marceloprates/prettymaps](https://github.com/marceloprates/prettymaps/).
 Data for all maps &copy; OpenStreetMap contributors under ODbL.
 The flags are all public domain on Wikipedia.
 ---

 <!-- Image graveyard